© 2023 CyberNews - Latest tech news,

 Logging

 NordVPN’s policy indicates that the provider does not monitor or store your internet activities.
 And since the provider is located in Panama, the country's laws don’t obligate anyone to keep logs of your data.
-On top of that, the policy has been audited by the independent agency PricewaterhouseCoopers twice already.
-This shows that their privacy policy is completely credible.
+On top of that, the policy has been audited 4 times by independent agencies PwC and Deloitte.
+This guarantees that NordVPN's privacy policy is completely credible.

-Norton Secure VPN also provides its users with a no-logs policy.
-While the company is registered in the US, it promises that they don’t monitor or store your data.
-Yet, they collect subscriber information for communication purposes and data regarding what device you use.
-In addition, Norton’s policy hasn’t been audited either, so the company’s privacy promises leave some questionable gaps.
+Norton VPN also provides its users with a no-logs policy.
+While the company is registered in the US, it promises that it doesn’t monitor or store your data.
+Yet, the provider collects subscriber information for communication purposes and data regarding what device you use.
+In addition, Norton VPN's policy has been audited once, by VerSprite.
+While this is a big deal, the company doesn't yet have a long history of successful audits.

 We tested the speeds in 6 countries – the US, UK, Canada, Germany, France, and Japan.
 The performance of each server greatly depended on the distance of the testing place.